A direct controlled-phase gate between microwave photons: Pauli bars for other states

+Furthermore, Fig.\,\ref{fig:additional pauli bars cardinal} shows the reconstructed Pauli decompositions after a single CZ gate applied to the initial states $|\mathord{-}\rangle|\mathord{-}\rangle$, $|i\rangle|i\rangle$ and $|\mathord{-}i\rangle|\mathord{-}i\rangle$, which ideally produce maximally entangled states under the engineered interaction.
 As above, the Pauli coefficients are obtained from measurements using ORENS combined with Bayesian inference.
 The experimental results are compared to both the ideal states (black outline) and to numerical simulations including decoherence (dashed lines) using the same effective Hamiltonian and parameters described above.